starburst997/github-action-benchmark/README.md

-## This is a fork of [Continuous Benchmark](https://github.com/rhysd/github-action-benchmark) which sole purpose is to provide a temporary release while [the pull request](https://github.com/rhysd/github-action-benchmark/pull/34) ([and this one](https://github.com/rhysd/github-action-benchmark/pull/38)) is waiting to be merged.
+## This is a fork of [Continuous Benchmark](https://github.com/rhysd/github-action-benchmark) which sole purpose is to provide a temporary release while [the pull request](https://github.com/rhysd/github-action-benchmark/pull/34) ([and this one for private repo](https://github.com/rhysd/github-action-benchmark/pull/38)) is waiting to be merged.
 Please submit all contributions to [the branch of the pull request](https://github.com/baronfel/github-action-benchmark/tree/benchmarkdotnet).

 Use `starburst997/github-action-benchmark@v1` or `starburst997/github-action-benchmark@v1.8.2`